 A Note on Packaging & Responsibility

-Through our research, we’ve identified some of the best reef-safe sunscreens to recommend.
-But here’s the bigger picture: the problem isn’t only what’s inside the tube—it’s the tube itself.
-Most sunscreens still come in plastic packaging, and once empty, they are discarded, adding to global plastic pollution.
+Through our research, we’ve identified reef-safer sunscreen options.
+But the issue isn’t only what’s inside the tube—it’s the tube itself.
+Most sunscreens still come in plastic packaging, which often ends up as waste.

 So, What’s The Eco-Conscious Way Forward?